Daxea/Lex/README.md

 As you might see in the demo ConsoleLang, the Lexer has a few handy helpers for tokenizing numbers, identifiers, and strings.
-These are very basic, but can be replaced with custom methods that handle more numeric types, or allow for string interpolation, or whatever you else you may want to do.
+These are very basic, but can be replaced with custom methods that handle more numeric types, or allow for string interpolation, or whatever else you may want to do.

 # Lex.Parsing